FramedYannick/Thesis-Source-Code/Readme.md

 * Thank you to prof. J. C. Martins and prof. P. Dawyndt for giving me the opportunity to work on this project.
 * A big thanks to Niels Geudens for the countless questions a was allowed to ask.
-* and of course all the people from the NMRSTR group.
+* Of course all the people from the NMRSTR group.